tlswg/tls-fatt/README.md

 ### Working Group Last Call (WGLC)

-If some formal analysis has been done then the chairs will request that the FATT liaison for the document take the analysis that has been done for review by the FATT during WGLC.
+If some formal analysis has been done then the chairs will request that the FATT point person for the document take the analysis that has been done for review by the FATT during WGLC.
 This request will contain a link to the current document, a link to the analysis, and WGLC time frame.
 The FATT will be requested to provide an assessment of whether the document meets the claimed